Maria Bartow Cole

 Biography

-A head of household, homemaker, mother, wife, and seamstress, Maria Bartow Cole (1813-1884) is a formative figure to the history of Cedar Grove, the property known today as the Thomas Cole National Historic Site.
+Maria Bartow (1813-1884) is a formative figure in the history of the Thomas Cole National Historic Site.

 Maria and Thomas had five children over the course of their marriage: Theodore, Mary, Emily, Elizabeth, and Thomas, Junior.
 While Thomas was often traveling to advance his artistic career, much of Maria’s time was spent raising the children at home.
-Maria and Thomas were able to maintain their companionship, however, by frequently exchanging letters.
-Maria wrote to Thomas with stories of their growing children, advice on negotiating painting commissions, and news of friends and family back home.
+Maria and Thomas frequently exchanged letters.
+In addition to advice, Maria wrote to Thomas with stories of their growing children and news of friends and family back home.

-When Maria was pregnant with their fifth child in 1848, Thomas passed away suddenly of pleurisy.
+While Maria and Thomas lived at Cedar Grove, her uncle passed away in 1846 and her elder sister Emily Bartow, who was unmarried, became titular head of the household.
+At this time, single women were able to own property.
+Married women in New York would not gain the right until 1848, the year Thomas died.
+When Maria was pregnant with their fifth child in 1848, Thomas passed away suddenly of pleurisy at the age of 47.
 Not only was Thomas’s death a tragedy for the family, it also ended the primary source of income for Maria and their children.
-For the remainder of her life, Maria found creative ways to manage household finances while continuing to support her children’s endeavors, including her daughter Emily’s artistic career.
-Maria also honored Thomas’ legacy by preserving the New Studio as he had left it, renting the studio to other artists and welcoming visitors to learn from and enjoy her late husband’s artwork.
+For the remainder of her life, Maria found creative ways to manage household finances while continuing to support her children’s endeavors, including her daughter Emily Cole’s artistic career.
+By 1855, the census lists Maria as the head of household.
+Maria honored Thomas’ legacy by preserving the New Studio as he had left it, renting the studio to other artists and welcoming visitors to learn from and enjoy her late husband’s artwork.
 In this sense, Maria was the Cole Site’s first “curator.”

 We have a large archive of Maria’s surviving journal and letters, which reveal Maria’s daily life in Catskill, occupations in sewing and homemaking, and close relationships with her husband and sisters.
 Maria Bartow Cole died in 1884 and her grave stands today besides Thomas Cole’s in Catskill Town Cemetery.

-For more information on the life of Maria Bartow Cole, see Maureen Hennessy, Life at Cedar Grove: Research Report for the Thomas Cole National Historic Site (unpublished manuscript, January 2011).
+For more information on the life of Maria Bartow Cole, see Maureen Hennessy, Life at Cedar Grove: Research Report for the Thomas Cole National Historic Site (unpublished manuscript, January 2011) and the Historic Structure Report on the 1815 Main HOuse completed by John G. Wait Associates.

 Maria Bartow Cole’s Bible, published by Towar & Hogan, Philadelphia, PA, 1830, brown leather, paper, marbled end pages, 10 × 7 × 3 1/4 in., Thomas Cole National Historic Site, Catskill, NY, Gift of Edith Cole Silberstein, TC.1998.2.1